Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

 In addition, oral care manufacturers usually conduct their own tests to show their product is the most effective at X, Y and Z.

-Despite this, most dental professionals still advise patients to use string floss – as well as an oral irrigator if they wish.
-The reason for this is that dental floss physically scrapes plaque off the surface of the tooth, whereas a water jet flosser just rinses it.
+Despite this, most dental professionals still advise patients to use string floss or interdental brushes – as well as an oral irrigator if they wish.
+The reason for this is that flossing and interproximal brushing physically scrapes plaque off the surface of the tooth, whereas a water jet flosser just rinses it.